ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Pricing & Value

-This one is genuinely context-dependent.
-Drip's flat feature pricing means a 2,500-contact store gets everything for $39/mo, including SMS.
+This genuinely depends on your situation.
+Drip's flat feature set means a 2,500-contact store gets everything for $39/mo, including SMS.
 That's solid value for ecommerce-focused features.

-ActiveCampaign starts cheaper per contact but the features you actually want for ecommerce — CRM, SMS, predictive sending — require Plus or Professional tiers.
-At comparable feature sets and contact volumes, the pricing difference narrows considerably more than the headline numbers suggest.
+ActiveCampaign starts cheaper per contact but the features you'll actually want for ecommerce — CRM, SMS, predictive sending — require Plus or Professional tiers.
+Once you compare equivalent features and contact volumes, the pricing gap narrows more than headline numbers suggest.

-At 10,000 contacts: Drip runs ~$154/mo with full features.
-ActiveCampaign Plus runs ~$139/mo.
-Closer than most people expect, and ActiveCampaign Plus includes the CRM which Drip simply doesn't match at any price point.
+At 10,000 contacts: Drip runs around $154/mo with full features.
+ActiveCampaign Plus comes in at roughly $139/mo.
+Plus includes the CRM, which Drip doesn't offer at any price point.

 Winner: Drip (lower tiers).
 Tie (mid-market)